prebid/prebid.github.io/prebid-mobile/pbm-api/ios/pbm-targeting-ios.md

 You can retrieve and set the subjectToGDPR for targeting:

 ```
-if let gdprConsentString = Targeting.shared.gdprConsentString {
-    //do something with gdprConsentString
-};

 guard let gdprConsentString = Targeting.shared.gdprConsentString else {
-    print("There was an error retrieving gdprConsentString)
+    print("There was an error retrieving gdprConsentString")
     return
 }

-//do something with gdprConsentString

 ```

 ```